 The breathable, washable surface may have a cooling effect, making it a good choice for people who tend to sweat in their sleep.

-As the contour pillow is a full body pillow, it may also provide some relief for hip and back pain.
+The contour pillow is a full-body pillow that may also provide some relief for hip and back pain.
 People can use the bottom portion of the body pillow to give them extra support between the knees.